pythonlessons/CartPole_reinforcement_learning/README.md

 * Learned how DQN works
 * Wrote simple DQN model
-* Teched model to play almost TartPole game
+* Teched model to play CartPole game

 This is the end for this tutorial.
 I challenge you to try creating your own RL agents!
 Let me know how they perform in solving the cartpole problem.
 Furthermore, stay tuned for more future tutorials.